 Tag: In this mode a map feature is selected while the existing selection is cleared. <Ctrl> changes the click mode into "Tag multiple" and <Alt> changes it to "Untag".
-Click this button and hold the left mouse button down for 1⁄2 a second to open a palette of additional tagging modes.
+Alternate selection modes will appear to the right of this button when the mouse cursor is over the button.

 Info: This mode is the same as Tag mode except that the attribute information window pops up on top of the map every time you select a feature.
-Use Tag with the Info tab instead unless you have a large or multiple monitors.
+Use Tag with the Attributes tab instead unless you have a large or multiple monitors.